-The Grade 10 Ontario Secondary School Literacy Test (OSSLT) can take place November 2 - December 7, 2022 & March 1 - April 26, 2023.
+The Grade 10 Ontario Secondary School Literacy Test (OSSLT) can take place in November of 2023 and April of 2024.
 Successful completion of the OSSLT is a graduation requirement.
 Students who do not succeed the first time the test is written may be scheduled into the OLC course which, upon successful completion, meets the literacy graduation requirement.

-If you are a graduating student (i.e. on track to graduate in June 2022) and you have not met the literacy requirement, please make an appointment with your guidance counselor or SERT as soon as possible
+If you are a graduating student (i.e. on track to graduate in June 2024) and you have not met the literacy requirement, please make an appointment with your guidance counselor or SERT as soon as possible